BrianGroth/Fiji/README.md

 # Fiji

-The big Fiji and South Pacific trip
+The big Fiji and South Pacific trip.
+Created by Brian Groth and the ChatGPT Agent.